Polar-Flows/Polar-Flows.github.io/WEBSITE_SUMMARY.md

 # Polar Flows Website - Technical Summary

+## ??
+CRITICAL COMPATIBILITY FEATURE

+**IMPORTANT**: This website includes essential iOS compatibility overrides (v1.0.39) that ensure text visibility on older iOS Safari versions (iOS 9-15).
+These CSS overrides prevent invisible white text issues that would make the website completely unusable on older devices. **Do not remove these overrides without thorough testing on older iOS devices.**

+**See**: Version 1.0.39 documentation below for technical details.

 ## Overview
 Polar Flows is a data consultancy website specializing in Azure, Databricks, AWS, and modern data solutions.
 The website features a sophisticated logo animation system, responsive design, and multiple pages with consistent styling.